-MAGnify= rmag cmag grid row and column magnification factors; both values must be greater than 0; these values determine the number of lines and elements in the destination image; see the Remarks (default=1 rmag)

-PUNit= units to assign to the pressure grid that is output as an image; the valid options are MB or HPA and will be used regardless of which of the two units appear in the source grid (default=units in source grid)

-SCAle= prodlo prodhi britlo brithi

-source grid's product value range to retain in the destination image, and the corresponding brightness value range to assign to the product value range; see the Remarks (default=mingridvalue maxgridvalue 0 255)

-geographic region to subsect from the source grid, and row and column reduction intervals to use within the subsect region, where:

-elon, wlon eastern and western longitudes of the subsect region (slat, nlat, elon, wlon defaults=source grid bounds)

-incrow, inccol row and column reduction intervals; 1 means use every row/column of grid points in the subsect region, 2 means use every other row/column, etc.; when subsecting a conformal projection grid, the incrow and inccol values must be the same (default=1 for both)

-Note: If the source grid is a McIDAS grid, you can subsect it by row and column instead of latitude and longitude.
-To do so, specify row and column numbers instead of latitudes and longitudes in the first four parameters, and specify ROWCOL as the seventh parameter.
-For example, SUBSECT=10 40 80 160 1 2 ROWCOL uses rows 10, 11, 12, ..., 40 and columns 80, 82, 84, ..., 160 for the subsect region.
-(If you don't include the ROWCOL at the end, it will treat 10 and 40 as latitudes, and 80 and 160 as longitudes.)
+MAGnify= rmag cmag grid row and column magnification factors; both values must be greater than 0; these values determine the number of lines and elements in the destination image; see the Remarks (default=1 rmag ) PUNit= he pressure grid that is output as an image; the valid options are MB or HPA and will be used regardless of which pear in the source grid (default=units in source grid) SCAle= prodlo prodhi britlo brithi tect value range to retain in the destination image, and the corresponding brightness value range to assign to the destination image, see the Remarks (default= mingridvalue maxgridvalue 0 255) SUBsect= slat nlat elon wl on incrow inccol geographic region to subsect from the source grid, and row and column reduction intervals to use within the subsect region, where: slat, nlat southern and northern latitudes of the subsect region elon, wlon eastern and western longitudes of the subsect region (slat, nlat, elon, wlon defaults=source grid bounds) incrow, inccol row and column reduction intervals; 1 means use every row/column of grid points in the subsect region, 2 means use every other row/column, etc.; when subsecting a conformal projection grid, the incrow and inccol values must be the same (default=1 for both) row and column nu parameter.
+For exa grid is a McIDAS grid, you can subsect it by row and column instead of latitude and longitude.
+To do so, specify umbers instead of latitudes and longitudes in the first four parameters, and specify ROWCOL as the seventh mple, SUBSECT=10 40 80 160 1 2 ROWCOL uses rows 10, 11, 12,, 40 and columns 80, 82, 84,, 160 for (If you don't include the ROWCOL at the end, it will treat 10 and 40 as latitudes, and 80 and 160 as longitudes.)